Luigi Granelli: Career

 Following graduation Granelli worked as a skilled worker until 1952.
-In 1945 his political began when he joined the DC and in 1957 he became a member of its central committee which he held until 1991.
+In 1945 his political career began when he joined the DC and in 1957 he became a member of its central committee which he held until 1991.
 In the late 1950s Granelli was one of the leaders of the faction called La Base (Italian: Sinistra di Base) in the DC which was the most leftist group in the party.
 In the 12th Congress of the DC in 1973 the members of this faction comprised 10.8% of the DC members.

 Granelli was elected city councilor in Milan in 1965.
 He became a member of Parliament in 1968 and was re-elected in 1972 and 1976.
 He served as the undersecretary for foreign affairs from 1973 to 1976.
 He was the member of the European Parliament from October 1976 to June 1979.
 As of 1977 he was director of external relations office of the DC.

 In July 1983 Granelli was appointed minister for scientific and technological research which he held until July 1987 in three successive cabinets which were led by Prime Minister Bettino Craxi for two times and by Prime Minister Amintore Fanfani.
 Then he served as the minister for state holdings from August 1987 to April 1988 in the cabinet led by Prime Minister Giovanni Goria.
 Granelli was elected to the Italian Senate in 1979 and was the vice president of the Senate from 30 April 1992 to 15 April 1994.
 He left the DC in 1994 when it was dissolved and joined the PPI the same year when it was established.